webosose/website/content/en/blog/posts/2019-12-23-webos-ose-2-2-0-release.md

 Eclipse hawkBit is an open-source backend framework for software update.
 SW Updater service acts as the hawkBit client, and provides methods that let you check the software update status and control the FOTA update.

 To set up the hawkBit server, see [hawkBit documentation](https://www.eclipse.org/hawkbit/).
-To configure and use the hawkBit client on webOS OSE, see the [com.webos.service.swupdater API reference]({{< relref "com-webos-service-swupdater" >}}).
+To configure and use the hawkBit client on webOS OSE, see the com.webos.service.swupdater API reference.

+{{< note >}}
+The com.webos.service.swupdater API had retired in webOS OSE 2.16.0.
+{{< /note >}}

 ## Enact framework upgrade